refinedev/refine/documentation/blog/2023-03-03-ra-chakra-tutorial.md

 ```
 ✔ Choose a project template · refine(Vite)
-✔ What would you like to name your project?: · blog-ra-chakra-tutorial
+✔ What would you like to name your project? · blog-ra-chakra-tutorial
-✔ Choose your backend service to connect: · Strapi V4
+✔ Choose your backend service to connect · Strapi V4
-✔ Do you want to use a UI Framework?: · Chakra UI
+✔ Do you want to use a UI Framework? · Chakra UI
-✔ Do you want to add example pages?: · No
+✔ Do you want to add example pages? · No
-✔ Do you need i18n (Internationalization) support?: · No
+✔ Do you need i18n (Internationalization) support? · No
-✔ Choose a package manager: · npm
+✔ Choose a package manager · npm
 ```

 When these options are selected, the CLI will bootstrap a refine application with the Strapi-v4 provider.